 Alvin Lu lives in San Francisco.
-He is the author of the novels Daydreamers, which is forthcoming from Fiction Collective 2, and The Hell Screens.
+He is the author of the novels Daydreamers, from Fiction Collective 2, and The Hell Screens.

 He is an MFA recipient from Brown University and winner of the John Williams Prize for Prose.
-Other writings have appeared in 3:AM Magazine, The Dodge, Denver Quarterly, Firmament, new_sinews, Rain Taxi, Your Impossible Voice, ZYZZYVA, and the Akashic Books anthology San Francisco Noir.
+Recently he was guest Prose Editor at the literary magazine Your Impossible Voice.
+Other writings have appeared in 3:AM Magazine, The Dodge, Denver Quarterly, Firmament, new_sinews, Rain Taxi, ZYZZYVA, and the Akashic Books anthology San Francisco Noir.

 To solve a love-triangle murder, a Taiwanese novelist takes a California road trip with her friend’s son into the heart of the émigré Chinese literary world, where rumors swirl, money talks, and memoirs, novels, and translations compose the source material for a twenty-first-century Rashomon.